Revealing Incommensurability between Device-Independent Randomness, Nonlocality, and Entanglement using Hardy and Hardy-type Relations: Certification of DI certified randomness using the Cabello-Liang-Li relations

 It then follows from the above two Eqs.~(\ref{ca2new}) and (\ref{ca3new})

 thereby contradicting Eq.(\ref{ca1}).
-Hence, any joint probability distribution of the measurement outcomes satisfying all the CL relations given by Eqs.~(\ref{ca1}-\ref{ca3}) would be inconsistent with the Factorisability Condition (Eq.~(\ref{fact}) in the text) implying violation of the condition of Predictability.
-Thus, CL relations can be employed for certifying Genuine Randomness, similar to the use of Hardy relations. \\
+Hence, any joint probability distribution of the measurement outcomes satisfying all the CLL relations given by Eqs.~(\ref{ca1}-\ref{ca3}) would be inconsistent with the factorisability condition (Eq.~(\ref{fact}) in the text).
+This implies violation of the condition of predictability.
+Thus, the CLL relations can be employed for certifying DI certified randomness, similar to the use of the Hardy relations.